thisconnect/fildes/readme.md

 ### Why?

-Because A) I needed an API that returns Promises and B) a very popular module uses deprecated `fs.exists()`…
+Because A) I needed an API that returns Promises and B) provides defaults i.e. flags c) a very popular module uses deprecated `fs.exists()`…

 > `fs.exists()` should not be used to check if a file exists before calling `fs.open()`.
 Doing so introduces a race condition since other processes may change the file's state between the two calls.
 Instead, user code should call `fs.open()` directly and handle the error raised if the file is non-existent.